pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Python versions.
 It also offers a Nox / Make file like tool to streamline your build workflow.
 PDM: does not offer matrix environments of Nox / Makefile like tools.
-It does offer dependency management but adheres to a >= approach when pinning.
-This avoids the issue described below with Poetry's upper bound pinning.
+It does offer dependency management but adheres to a >= approach when pinning (open bounds).
+This avoids the issue described below with Poetry's default upper bound pinning.
 ```

 ## Using Setuptools Back-end for Python Packaging